 Sitting around in a mire of ‘I should have done this‘ or ‘could have done that’ or ‘would have done this differently’ will get you nowhere.
 Well, except for blasting your self-confidence to smithereens.

 The past is the past for a reason — learn from it, don’t repeat it and move on.

-Stop kicking yourself for not following X minimalism rule over Y minimalism rule.
-It’s your stuff, it’s your life, declutter it however the heck you want to.
+Stop kicking yourself for not following X rule over Y rule.
+It’s your stuff, and it’s your life, declutter it and live it however the heck you want to.